 “Citizens Against Government Waste is Washington's leading opponent of pork-barrel spending.”- Washington Post

-Each appropriations bill was certified as “earmark-free,” according to Congress’s earmark definition.
+The 2014 omnibus package was certified as earmark-free by Senate Appropriations Committee Chair Barbara Mikulski (D-Md.) and Speaker of the House John Boehner (R-Ohio).
 Members of Congress will argue that their standards differ from the earmark criteria used in the Pig Book, but that has been true since the first Pig Book in 1991.
-The pork-free claim can also be dismissed based on the inclusion of projects that have appeared in past appropriations bills as earmarks.
-In fact, on top of CAGW’s long-standing seven-point criteria, to qualify for inclusion in the 2012 Pig Book, a project or program also had to appear in prior years as an earmark.
+The pork-free claim can also be challenged based on the inclusion of projects that have appeared in past appropriations bills as earmarks.
+In addition to meeting CAGW’s long-standing seven-point criteria, to qualify for inclusion in the 2014 Pig Book a project or program must have appeared in prior years as an earmark.
 The total number and cost of earmarks are, therefore, quite conservative.

-The supposed lack of earmarks resulted in a completely opaque process.
-Since earmarks were deemed to be non-existent, there were no names of legislators, no information on where and why the money will be spent, and no list or chart of earmarks in the appropriations bills or reports.
+Unfortunately, the earmark moratorium has not only failed to eliminate earmarks, but also made the process patently less transparent.
+Since earmarks were deemed to be non-existent in the FY 2014 omnibus bill, there are no names of legislators, no list or chart of earmarks, and limited information on where and why the money will be spent.
 Earmarks were scattered throughout the legislative and report language, requiring substantial detective work to unearth each project.
-While the lower number and cost of earmarks is a vast improvement over prior years, transparency and accountability have regressed immeasurably.
+While the lower number and cost of earmarks are an improvement over prior years, transparency and accountability have regressed immeasurably.

-The latest installment of CAGW’s 21-year exposé of pork-barrel spending includes $255 million to upgrade the M1 Abrams tank, which is opposed by the Pentagon; $5,870,000 for the East-West Center, a pet project of Senate Appropriations Committee Chairman Daniel Inouye (D-Hawaii), $3,388,000 for national fish hatchery system operations, and $3,000,000 for aquatic plant control.
+The latest installment of CAGW’s 22-year exposé of pork-barrel spending includes $90 million to upgrade the M1 Abrams tank, which is opposed by the Pentagon; $15 million for the Pacific Coastal Salmon Recovery Fund, secured by Senate Appropriations Committee member Patty Murray (D-Wash.); $5.9 million for the East-West Center, a “victory” for Sen. Brian Schatz (D-Hawaii); and $150,000 for the Christopher Columbus Fellowship Foundation, a pet project of Senate Appropriations Committee member Thad Cochran (R-Miss.).

 The projects in this year’s Congressional Pig Book Summary symbolize the most blatant examples of pork.
 As in previous years, all the items in the Congressional Pig Book meet at least one of CAGW’s seven criteria, but most satisfy at least two: